 It is important that the results from the sodium sulphate crystallisation tests are not viewed in isolation.
 They should be considered with the results from the porosity and water absorption tests and the performance of the stone in existing buildings.
-Stone from Ancaster has been used for many years in a wide range of locations.
-The high saturation coefficient indicates a stone that will have limited resistance to weathering.
-The sodium sulphate crystallisation result also indicates that the stone will have little resistance to salt damage.
-In practice, it is likely that performance will relate very much to the way the stone has been laid in the building.
+Stone from Ancaster has been used for many years in a wide range of locations but there always seems to have been a careful selection of stone from different beds for individual projects.

+The porosity indicates a quite dense stone that will have good resistance to weathering.
+The sodium sulphate crystallisation result also indicates that the stone will have very good resistance to salt damage and that it will perform well in all but the most exposed locations where it may it may require some extra protection or careful design and detailing to shed water.
+The strength is towards the upper end of the range for limestones and so the performance should be good.